Close

 After your initial planning, there are several steps you can take to help your children transition smoothly to their new home and school.

 • Learn how school liaisons help geo-dispersed families.
-School liaisons can be helpful in assisting all children who attend schools that may be unfamiliar with military-connected students and MilLife challenges, including families with special education needs.
+School liaisons can be helpful in assisting all children and teens who attend schools that may be unfamiliar with military-connected students and MilLife challenges, including families with special education needs.

 • Request a sponsor.
 Military sponsors are trained service members who help other service members and families before, during and after a relocation.
 Sponsors are assigned through your unit and are typically of the same rank and family status.
 Learn more about how sponsors help you get settled into your new home.

 • Smooth your children’s entry into school.
-To help military families ensure their children can enroll in needed classes, participate in extra-curricular activities and graduate on time, all 50 states and the District of Columbia have signed the Interstate Compact on Educational Opportunity for Military Children.
+To help military families ensure their children and teens can enroll in needed classes, participate in extra-curricular activities and graduate on time, all 50 states and the District of Columbia have signed the Interstate Compact on Educational Opportunity for Military Children.
 Here’s how the compact helps you and your children have an easier transition to a new school:

 • Enrolling is easier.
 Using unofficial, hand-carried records from your old school allows your students to enroll without delay, before the official transcript arrives.
 You also have 30 days to obtain any needed immunizations.